luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 Collect some rubber bands from your students and arrange them parallel and in series and let students feel.
 This is like springs parallel and this is like springs in series.
 This can also be done with the springs from several ballpoints.
 In which situation, parallel or series, can one add up the spring constants?
 Just use logic first using Hooke's Law F=c.u with c as the spring constant.

 ## Tensile and shear stress
 Take a piece of chalk.
 Pull on the two sides, that creates tensile stress.
-The chalk breaks with a very nice flat break surface perpendicular to the length of the chalk (figure 27).
+The chalk breaks with a very nice flat break surface perpendicular to the length of the chalk.
 Now take another piece of chalk and twist the ends in opposite directions.
 We now have shear stress.
 The chalk breaks with a very different break surface.
 Try it, the effect is crystal clear and can be found Feynman's Lectures of Physics II p39-9.

 ## Collisions and preventing damage
 Anybody has a raw (uncooked) egg?
 Now this is something you might not have in a bare classroom, but then bring it from home.
 Have students hold up a towel, a coat, or any piece of textile, or the curtains of the classroom window.
-Then throw the egg full force into that (figure 28).
+Then throw the egg full force into that.
 It will survive, it will not break.
 There are two principles at work.
 The force that decelerates the egg is spread over the surface of the egg, rather than applied at one point.
 Furthermore, the decelerating force is spread in time as the towel or curtain moves along with the egg.
 The spreading of forces also applies to seatbelts in cars and protective helmets, they spread the force over the body or over the head.
 Seatbelts also illustrate both the spreading in time and in area of the decelerating force as the belt is wide moves along with the body, thus lowering the force by spreading it in time and across a wide surface.

 ## Breaking or not?
 Look around for something that can break if dropped on a stone floor.
 Then look for things that can prevent that using the two principles.
 For example, pillows, not part of a bare classroom, but perhaps available in the school.
 Or make a pile of some student coats or other clothing.
 There may be some foam somewhere.
 Then drop a glass or an egg.
 How are breakable objects usually packages in stores?
 Students will give examples and even may have some in their bags.
 How do girls make sure their cosmetic flasks do not break in their bags?

 ## Bernoulli 1